CyrusNajmabadi/lang-design/DictionaryExpressions.md

 In an analysis of the BCL and the nuget package ecosystem, sequential-collection types and values make up the lion's share of collections used.
 However, dictionary types were still used a significant amount, with appearances in APIs occurring at between 5 and 10% the amount of sequential collections, and with values appearing universally.
 Currently, all C# programs must use many different and unfortunately verbose approaches to create instances of such values.
 Some approaches also have performance drawbacks.
 Here are some common examples:

-1. Collection-initializer, which require syntax like `new Dictionary<X, Y>` (lacking inference of possibly verbose TKey and TValue) prior to their values, and which can cause multiple reallocations of memory because they use `N` `.Add` invocations without supplying an initial capacity.
+1. Collection-initializer types, which require syntax like `new Dictionary<X, Y> { ... }` (lacking inference of possibly verbose TKey and TValue) prior to their values, and which can cause multiple reallocations of memory because they use `N` `.Add` invocations without supplying an initial capacity.
 1. Immutable collections, which require syntax like `ImmutableDictionary.CreateRange(...)`, but which is also unpleasant due to the need to provide values as an `IEnumerable<KeyValuePair>`s.
 Builders are even more unwieldy.
 1. Read-only dictionaries, which require both making a normal dictionary first, then wrapping them.
 1. Concurrent-dictionaries, which lack an `.Add` method, and thus cannot be used with normal collection initializers.